techpa1/background_task_handler/README.md

 # Background Task Handler

-A Flutter plugin for handling background tasks with proper permission management and foreground service support.
+A Flutter plugin for handling background tasks with proper permission management and foreground service support in Android.

 ## Features